 - Return to Anjali Mudra

-So, during this sacred month of August, see what’s possible for you by adding this Mudra to your yoga and meditation practices.
+So, during this sacred time, see what’s possible for you by adding this mudra to your yoga and meditation practices.

 Jaya Shri Ganesh!
 (Hail Ganesh the Auspicious One!)